If there is an emergency or crime in progress call 911

 Things We Can Do to Reduce Crime in Woodgate

 Call the police if you see suspicious persons or vehicles.
-Suspicious persons include those sitting in running cars for a long period of time, and persons on the side or in the back of a home and not going directly inside.
-You can call the police to come see if a possible “workman” is legitimate.
+(See What is Suspicious FAQ link above.)
 Never approach suspicious parties yourself, that is what the police get paid to do.

 Insert wooden dowels in sliding doors and windows.
 Fix any broken locks or mechanisms that secure doors or windows.
 Don’t use pet doors opening to the exterior of the home (these allow entrance by both burglars and undesirable wildlife).